-After the hides or skins have gone through the tanning process, they can be considered leather.
+After the hides or skins have gone through the tanning process, they can be considered a leather.
 Hang the leather out to dry over rods in a cool, semi-moist area.
-Using a fan to help speed up the drying process is possible but leather ought to best to be dried slowly in a gradual manner.
+Using a fan to help speed up the drying process is possible but leather ought to best be dried slowly in a gradual manner.

 Should the leather not be drying evenly, using some damp rags to re-moisten the areas that are drying faster is a good idea.

 A machine called a staker can soften the leather by stretching it and lubricating it with natural oils.
 This process ensures the leather stays pliable.